They play, it doesn't mean they're good at it

 - In the Basalt City Chronicles, a brother of one of the main characters is in the PaNoTer armed forces.
 He tells his family over a dinner about a time when he and his squad wish to have a practice battle on a paintball field.
 Several smilodonian youths are there for the same purpose, and the two sides decide to go against each other.
 The soldiers see no reason to go easy on the youths (all of whom have received some military instruction).
 Needless to say, the youths lose SPECTACULARLY.

 - In the training exercise at the beginning of The Living Daylights, the guards shot the infiltrating spies with paintballs (at least that was the intention) despite their lack of face protection.
 Partially justified because the guards were SAS troopers, so if they don't want to shoot you in the face you won't get shot in the face.

 - During the gun battle exercise in the film version of Get Smart, the agents involved used military simunition instead of real bullets.
 While they wore protective body armor and goggles, none of them wore facemasks or helmets.
 Partially justified with the fact that since these were CONTROL field agents, they would have excellent marksmanship.

 - Man of the Year has Robin Williams taking his staff paintballing for a team building exercise.

 - The Film of the Series S.W.A.T. had them doing a training scenario using realistic paintball firing guns.

 - The lovely but little-known film Prom Wars ends the titular wars with a paintball fight.

-- Jarhead: Uses it almost realistically during their training time.
+- Jarhead uses it almost realistically during its characters' training time.
 One grunt asks the stupid question-"Them paintball bullets...they hurt?"
 Cut to the answer.

 - In Friday the 13th Part VI: Jason Lives, Jason Voorhees stumbles upon a group office workers playing paintball.
 They weren't in the film very long.